IceHe/lib/mac/setup-guide.md

 #### Websites

-Note : Some softwares are only available on the websites.
+Note : Some softwares are only available on the websites

 - [Copy 'Em Helper](https://apprywhere.com/ce-helper.html)
-- [Logi Options](https://www.logitech.com.cn/zh-cn/product/options) - TODO : Wait for the Logi Option+ public release
+- [Logi Options](https://www.logitech.com.cn/zh-cn/product/options) - _TODO : Wait for Logi Option+ public release_
 - [Sogou Input 搜狗输入法](https://pinyin.sogou.com/mac)
 - [Sublime Text 3](https://www.sublimetext.com/3)

-NOTE : `brew install --cask sublime-text` will install the latest version, but the author still stick on version 3 ( that the author have already bought and it meets my requirements ) and don't want to pay for the new version.
+NOTE : `brew install --cask sublime-text` will install the latest version, but I still stick on version 3 ( that I have already bought and it meets my requirements ) and don't want to pay for the new version

 ### Optional